samuelwbaird/brogue/README.md

 Game logic and rules can execute in an in-process, single threaded fashion, with IO to the network published via side channels.
 SQLite works an appropriate data store to use within each micro server.
 The _dweeb_ module wraps access to SQLite, as well as providing a very loose ORM layer in keeping with Lua's dynamic objects.

-_Rascal_ provides a basic registry to publish APIs across micro server boundaries and resolve dependencies.
+_Rascal_ uses a registry to publish APIs across micro server boundaries and resolve dependencies.
 A 0MQ raw socket HTTP server provides an access point to the outside world, along with worker threads, support for long polling and JSON.

 ## Dependencies